-The proposed parking area reconfiguration reduces the width of the access from 248 feet to 77 feet and separates the parking area from the roadway with curbing.
+The proposed parking area reconfiguration reduces the width of the access from 248 feet to 56.4 feet and separates the parking area from the roadway with curbing.
 This will significantly reduce the potential for conflicts between cars parking at the site and through traffic on the roadway.

-Due to the existing configuration of the site and the inability to make a wholesale reconfiguration the site due to the wetland on the property, the easterly three proposed parking spaces will still need to utilize the roadway for turning movements.
+Due to the existing configuration of the site and the inability to make a wholesale reconfiguration the site due to the wetland on the property, the easternmost proposed parking space may still need to utilize the roadway for turning movements.
 However, due to the low traffic volume of Grandview Avenue, we believe this is not a significant safety risk.